 The classic chewy texture we all love.
 Made with ingredients you can pronounce!
 I even have a great no-bake granola bar recipe too.

 No need to buy boxed snack bars when you can easily make homemade healthy bars instead.
 Did you know you can make homemade muesli too?

 RECIPE and INSTRUCTIONS for these healthy homemade granola bars can be found at the bottom of this post.

 Haven’t you always wondered about ingredients?
-The mysterious scientific names that are on labels.
+The mysterious scientific names are on labels.
 Do you ask yourself ‘how good is this for me”?
-After all when you LOVE granola as much as I do, especially crunchy granola, you want to know what is in it right?

 When I was a kid Tang was the popular drink at the time.
 In fact, even the astronauts drank it in space.
 At least that is what they told us in the commercials.

 If it’s good for the astronauts it’s good for us right?
 It was like a science experiment in a glass.
 You add this orange powder to water, give it a mix, and viola, you have orange juice.
 Who needs fresh oranges when you can have this?

 Ingredients For Chewy Granola Bars